Who we are:

 Why we need you:

 CSH is seeking a creative, results-driven and team-oriented leader responsible for the role of Development Manager to assist with running the effective fund raising efforts and stewardship of CSH’s supporters.
-Strong project management skills and an understanding of the nature of working with multiple sources of funding are key, as is the ability to manage workload and project deliverables within a specific time frame and budget.
-If you demonstrate these skills and have experience with housing and service models for vulnerable populations, CSH needs you.
+We seek strong writers with equally strong project management skills and an understanding of the nature of working with multiple sources of funding are key, as is the ability to manage workload and project deliverables within a specific time frame and budget.

 Where you will work: